Bronson faced brutal treatment in jail, psychologist tells parole hearing

 The expert gave evidence to a public Parole Board hearing which resumed on Wednesday.

-Notorious prisoner Charles Bronson has been subject to some “brutal and unacceptable” treatment behind bars, a psychologist told his parole hearing.
+Notorious prisoner Charles Bronson has post-traumatic stress disorder after facing some “brutal and unacceptable” treatment behind bars, a psychologist told his parole hearing.

 Three parole judges – who have not been publicly named – are considering his case at HMP Woodhill in Milton Keynes, Buckinghamshire, while members of the press and public watch the proceedings on a live stream from the Royal Courts of Justice in central London.